nessalc/lapo-presenter-notes/docs/programs/winter/stars-stars-and-more-stars.md

 	Brightness	20 billion sun	--
 	Galactic Type	Sb	--

 WHAT TO LOOK FOR THROUGH THE TELESCOPE:

-  1.Recommended eyepiece: 40mm.
+  1. Recommended eyepiece: 40mm.

-  2.When people look through the telescope they should see a fuzzy patch of light.
+  1. When people look through the telescope they should see a fuzzy patch of light.
 This is the galaxy.
 If they are having trouble seeing it, have them look at a star near the edge of the field and them look back to the center out of the corner of their eye.

-  3.The view through the telescope will not look like photographs of galaxies they may have seen.
+  1. The view through the telescope will not look like photographs of galaxies they may have seen.
 A photograph of a galaxy may have an exposure of many hours.
 This long exposure brings out spiral arms and other details.
 Our eyes allow the light to collect for only about 1/30 of a second before they refresh themselves and start over again.

 STARS, STARS, AND MORE STARS INFORMATION:

-  1.The average spiral galaxy contains about 100 billion stars.
+  1. The average spiral galaxy contains about 100 billion stars.

-  2.Spiral galaxies are plate shaped with a central bulge.
+  1. Spiral galaxies are plate shaped with a central bulge.
 The whole galaxy is surrounded by an invisible spherical halo of dark matter.

-  3.The disk of a typical spiral galaxy is about 100,000 light years across and 2000 light years thick.
+  1. The disk of a typical spiral galaxy is about 100,000 light years across and 2000 light years thick.
 The spherical central bulge is about 10,000 light years in diameter and the halo is over 100,000 light years across.

-  4.Different generations of stars can be found in each of these three regions:  second generation or newly formed stars are found in the disk; first generation or old stars are found in the halo; both generations are found in the central bulge.
+  1. Different generations of stars can be found in each of these three regions:  second generation or newly formed stars are found in the disk; first generation or old stars are found in the halo; both generations are found in the central bulge.

-  5.Most of the dust and gas in the galaxy is found in the disk.
+  1. Most of the dust and gas in the galaxy is found in the disk.
 Almost none is seen in the halo.

-  6.The spiral pattern traces the location of current star formation.
+  1. The spiral pattern traces the location of current star formation.
 It may be caused by spiral ripples in the gas of the disk or by the effects of exploding stars (supernovae) on the gas.

 M66 INFORMATION:

-  1.M65 and M66 are about 180,000 light years away from each other.
+  1. M65 and M66 are about 180,000 light years away from each other.

 ---
 ---
 ---

-# Spring version:
+# Spring version

 	Stars, Stars, and More Stars

 Many of the stars in the sky are found in groups.
 During this program we will observe, a binary star, globular star cluster, and a galaxy as we discuss the different kinds of groups that stars are found in.
 Since Venus and Jupiter  will be in the evening sky during this time, we will start the program by observing one of them.

 	Stars, Stars, and More Stars
 	Object List

 Date
 Planet
 Binary Star
 Globular Star Cluster
 Spiral Galaxy

 April  26
 Jupiter
 γ Leo
 M 3
 M 51

 27
 Jupiter
 γ Leo
 M 3
 M 81

 May   3
 Jupiter
 γ Leo
 M 3
 M 81

 4
 Jupiter
 γ Leo
 M 3
 M 51

 10
 Jupiter
 γ Leo
 M 3
 M 51

 11
 Jupiter
 γ Leo
 M 3
 M 81

 31
 Venus
 γ Leo
 M 3
 M 81

 June   1
 Venus
 γ Leo
 M 3
 M 51

 7
 Venus
 γ Leo
 M 3
 M 51

 8
 Venus
 γ Leo
 M 3
 M 81

 	JUPITER   PLANET

 	Actual	Compared
 	to Earth

 Distance From Sun (Average) 	480 million miles	5.2 Revolution Period	11.9 years
 Rotation Period	9 hr.
 50 min.
 Diameter   equatorial	86,000 miles	11.3
 Diameter   polar	83,800 miles	10.6
 Mass	  	318
 Surface Gravity	  	2.64
 Temperature at Cloud Tops	 110oC ( 166oF)

 WHAT TO LOOK FOR THROUGH THE TELESCOPE: